-- it will need to complete the same activities of the parent company in Canada, however, it must obtain its licenses from the Canadian authorities;
+- It will need to complete the same activities in Canada as the parent company, however it must obtain its licenses from the Canadian authorities.

 If you need guidance in starting a business in Canada under the form of a branch office, our agents can help you.

-A foreign company starting a business in Canada and choosing the branch office to do that must register this structure with the local authorities in the province it will operate.
+A foreign company starting a business in Canada and choosing the branch office must register this structure with the local authorities in the province it will operate.
 If the parent company wants to operate in several provinces, it needs to register the branch in each Canadian territory.

 The documents to be filed with the authorities when creating a branch in Canada are:

 - information about the parent company along with its certificate of incorporation;

 - the incorporation documents of the branch office to be established in Canada;